Kingsman: The Secret Service: Filming

-Principal photography began 6 October 2013 in Deepcut, Surrey, on a budget reported to be one-third of the $200 million budget of Skyfall.
-The Alexandra Road Estate in Camden was used for Eggsy's home area, and some scenes were filmed at Imperial College London.
-The Black Prince Pub in Kennington, South London, was used for various fight scenes and the car chase.
-Savile Row in Mayfair was also employed as a location and the exterior of tailors Huntsman at No. 11, which provided the clothes, and James Lock & Co. in St James's, which provided the hats.

-To achieve the desired effect of "all of the bad guys' heads [exploding] in a Busby Berkeley firework display", Vaughn visited three effects studios; the first two were too gory while Vaughn wanted something surreal that people could enjoy.
-Finally, they found an effect akin to coloured smoke from the third effects house.
+Principal photography began on 6 October 2013 in Deepcut, Surrey, on a budget reported to be one-third of the $200 million budget of Skyfall.
+The Alexandra Road Estate in Camden depicted Eggsy's home, and some scenes were filmed at Imperial College London.
+The Black Prince Pub in Kennington was used for various fight scenes and the car chase.
+Savile Row in Mayfair, including the exterior of Huntsman, was used to depict the organisation's headquarters.
+Huntsman and James Lock & Co., where some filming also took place, provided clothing and hats for the film.
+To depict the villains' heads exploding "in a Busby Berkeley firework display", Vaughn visited three different effects studios to achieve a "surreal" and "enjoyable" sequence; he eventually commissioned the third effects house to produce the sequence.

 Music

-In May 2014, it was reported that Henry Jackman and Matthew Margeson would be composing the music for the film, while in July it was announced that Gary Barlow would be writing the music for the film.
-Additionally, a song from Take That's seventh studio album III, "Get Ready for It", played during the end credits.

-For the fight scene in the church, Vaughn originally intended to use "November Rain" but found the song "darker than [he] realised" and its guitar solo too short.
-After an online search for "great long American guitar solos", the scene was shot with "Free Bird" instead.
-Vaughn had Giles Martin, George Martin's son and Vaughn's friend, provide a remix of the track with punk rock band The Stems for the film.
+In May 2014, Henry Jackman and Matthew Margeson were confirmed to compose the film's score and soundtrack, and in July, it was announced that Gary Barlow would contribute original music alongside submitting "Get Ready for It" by Take That, which played during the end credits.
+For the church fight scene, Vaughn originally intended to use "November Rain" but found the song "darker than [he] realised" and its guitar solo too short.
+After an online search for "great long American guitar solos", the scene was shot with "Free Bird" instead; Giles Martin, George Martin's son and Vaughn's friend, remixed the song from the original stems for the film.

 Release

-The film's premiere was held in London on 14 January 2015, with director Vaughn and stars Firth, Egerton and Strong attending; Take That performed the film's theme live.
-A regional premiere was held in Glasgow at exactly the same time as the London event, and live footage was streamed from the premiere to Glasgow.
-Mark Millar also hosted a charity screening of the film ahead of its release in Glasgow to raise money for his old school, St. Bartholomews.
-The film opened in the United Kingdom on 29 January 2015.
-In the United States 20th Century Fox planned to release the film on 14 November 2014, but later delayed it to 6 March 2015.
-It was later moved up to 24 October 2014, before being delayed again to 13 February 2015.
-The film was released in most of Latin America and Indonesia, with the action scene set in the church removed.
-The scene, considered vital by the director and film critics, was excised almost completely, leaving only the set-up and immediate consequences.
+Kingsman: The Secret Services UK premiere was held in London on 14 January 2015, and featured Vaughn, Firth, Egerton and Strong; the premiere included a live performance of "Get Ready for It" by Take That.
+A regional premiere was held in Glasgow and ran concurrently to the London event, with live footage streamed from the London premiere during the Glasgow premiere.
+Comic book writer Mark Millar hosted a charity screening of the film ahead of its release in Glasgow to raise money for his old school, St. Bartholomews.

+Kingsman: The Secret Service opened in the United Kingdom on 29 January 2015.
+In the United States, it was set to release on 14 November 2014, but was delayed to 6 March 2015.
+It was later moved up to 24 October 2014, before settling on its 13 February 2015 release date.
+The film was released in most of Latin America and Indonesia with the church scene (considered narratively important by Vaughn and film critics) being excised almost completely, leaving only the set-up and immediate consequences.